MariusMonkam/boilerplate-cra--reach-router/README.md

-3- After the project has succesfully installed you can install the missing dependencies by using the following command. npm install bootstrap@latest if you have a specific name of version you can use @v v here is the number of the version npm install @reach/router
+3- After the project has succesfully installed you can install the missing dependencies by using the following command. npm install bootstrap@latest if you have a specific name of version you can use @v , v here is the version number npm install @reach/router you can add as more dependency as you want depending on your project.

+  After those tree steps you can change the inside component as you want you can also add authentication for user Happy Haking!!!